SSoelvsten/bdd-benchmark/README.md

 - Dynamic variable reordering is disabled.

-## Installation
+## Dependencies
-All packages interface with CMake, which makes installation very simple after having initialised all submodules using the following command.
+Almost packages interface with CMake or GNU Autotools, which makes installation very simple after having initialised all submodules using the following command.

 ```
 git submodule update --init --recursive